dacostapiece/callhome/README.md

 <b>SENDMAIL.PY</b><br>
 This script works as a module called by my.ip which will receive tun0 IP address for VPN and send it out as email

+<b>UPDATE STATUS PANEL</b>
+<b>UPDATE_STATUS_PANEL.PY</b><br>
+This script will retrieve will check if tun0 (VPN) is available and if we are able to ping a remote vpn target, so not only we ensure VPN is active, but it's also working properly.

+The main goal is having a way to check wether VPN is working or not over a Web panel.

+<b>Logics</b>
+A) If VPN is working, check if there are existing open incidents in Atlassian Status Panel, if there's any, solve that incident, VPN is working.
+B) If VPN is not working, check if there are existing open incidents in Atlassian Status Panel, if there's any, just keep it, VPN is not working.
+C) If VPN is not working, check if there are existing open incidents in Atlassian Status Panel, if there's none, create one, VPN is not working.
+D) If VPN is working, check if there are existing open incidents in Atlassian Status Panel, if there's none, do nothing, VPN is working.

+<b>CHECK_INCIDENT_STATUS</b><br>
+This script will retrieve will check if there's any existing unresolved incidents, save the JSON API response to a file and return incident id, if there's any

+<b>CREATE_INCIDENT_VPN.py</b><br>
+This script will create an incident, if a failure condition is met.

+<b>TUNNEL_CONNECTION.py</b><br>
+This script will check if tun0 is available, which means, OpenVPN is connected and try to ping a real IP address over VPN - to determine wether or not we have connection.

+<b>UPDATE_INCIDENT_VPN.py</b><br>
+This script will update an existing incident to solve it.

 <b>UPDATE_TUN0_IPNAME.PY</b><br>
 This script will retrieve tun0 IP address and update a FQDN in Cloudflare through API, so we can always reach it back the device over VPN without needing to know its current IP address, neither updating clients settings like SSH, VNC, etc...